Josh-6/Creator_Platform/README.md

   ```
   and choose
   - DBSetup to build the tables
-  - SampleData to populate the schema with data
+  - SampleData to populate the schema with data (Must for prototype)
   - Optionally clearTable to delete database

 - Or if already set up go directly to: